 Report on the Audit of the Standalone Financial Statements

-We have audited the standalone financial of The Indian Wood Products Co Ltd ("the Company") which comprise thestandalone balance sheet as at 31st March 2019 and thestatement of Profit and statement ofchanges in equity and statement of cash flows for theyear then ended and notes to thestandalone financial statements including a summary of significant accounting policiesand other explanatory information.
+The Indian Wood Products Co Ltd ("the Company") which comprise thestandalone balance sheet as 31st March 2020 and the statement of Profit and statement ofchanges in equity and statement of cash flows for the year then ended and notes to thestandalone financial statements including a summary of significant accounting policiesand other explanatory information.

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ("the Act") in the manner so required and give a trueand fair view in conformity with Indian Accounting Standards prescribed under section 133of the Act read with the Companies (Indian Accounting Standards) Rules 2015 as amended ("IndAS") and other accounting principles generally accepted in India of thestate of affairs of the Company as at 31st March 2019 and its profit totalcomprehensive income the changes in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ("the in the manner so required and give a true and viewin conformity with Indian Accounting Standards prescribed under section 133 of the Actread with Companies (Indian Accounting Standards) Rules 2015 as amended ("IndAS") and other accounting principles generally accepted in India of the state ofaffairs of Company as at 31st March 2020 and its profit comprehensive income thechanges in equity and cash flows for the year ended on that date.

 Basis for Opinion

 We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Companies Act 2013.
 Our responsibilities under thoseStandards are further described in the Auditor's Responsibilities for the Audit of theStandalone Financial Statements section of our report.
-We are independent of the Companyin accordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia together with the ethical requirements that are relevant to our auditof the standalone financial statements under the provisions of the Companies Act 2013 and theRules thereunder and we have fulfilled our other ethical responsibilities in accordancewith these requirements and the Code of Ethics.
+We are independent of the Companyin accordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia together with the ethical requirements that are relevant of to our audit of thestandalone financial statements under the provisions of the Companies Act 2013 and theRules thereunder and we have fulfilled our other ethical responsibilities in accordancewith these requirements and the Code of Ethics.
 We believe that the audit evidence we haveobtained sufficient and appropriate is to provide a basis for our opinion.